eth-cscs/alps-uenv/docs/pkg-reframe.md

     The main variables that change the behavior of the system are `PATH` and `LD_LIBRARY_PATH`, though there are many others like `PKG_CONFIG_PATH`, `CUDA_HOME`, `MODULEPATH` etc that will have more subtle effects on configuring and building software.

-    Configur an environment for running tests requires specifying the commands that will **modify and set environment variables** such that the tests can run.
+    Configuring an environment for running tests requires specifying the commands that will **modify and set environment variables** such that the tests can run.
 For example, a view or module might be loaded to make the executable of a scientific code be in `PATH`, or to add tools like `cmake`, `nvcc` and `gcc` to `PATH` so that we can run a test that builds an application.

 ## Creating uenv tests

 The final objective for adding tests to a uenv is to have:

-1. a uenv deployed with an `meta/extra/reframe.yaml` file;
+1. a uenv deployed with a `extra/reframe.yaml` file;
 2. and tests in the [eth-cscs/cscs-reframe-tests] repository

-In this second half of the tutorial, a workflow for doing this that minimises the amount of time spent waiting in job and ci/cd queues is provided.
+In this second half of the tutorial, a workflow for doing this that minimises the amount of time spent waiting in job and CI/CD queues is provided.
 Before starting, you will need the following:

 * a working uenv squashfs image with corresponding meta data path;